![]() |

 Connecticut’s aggregate government supersector consists of all civilian federal, state, local, and tribal government employment, including public education and Native American casino jobs located on federally recognized tribal reservations.

-Just two of the ten major industry supersectors increased jobs in February 2025, while five declined, and the Government, Financial Activities, and Other Services supersectors were unchanged.
-The five industry supersectors that increased employment or were unchanged in February 2025 included:
+Three of the ten major industry supersectors added jobs in March 2025, while seven declined.
+The three industry supersectors that increased employment or were unchanged in March 2025 included:

-The five industry supersector that declined in jobs in February 2025 were:
+The seven industry supersector that declined in jobs in March 2025 were:

 |